healthchecks/healthchecks/templates/docs/configuring_notifications.md

 ![Example monthly report](IMG_URL/monthly_report.png)

-You can opt out from receiving the reports in the [Account Settings › Email Reports](../../accounts/profile/notifications/) page or by clicking the "Unsubscribe" link in the email report's footer.
+You can opt-out from receiving the reports in the [Account Settings › Email Reports](../../accounts/profile/notifications/) page or by clicking the "Unsubscribe" link in the email report's footer.